opencog/atomspace/Design-Notes.md

    That's the promise.

  * FlatStream.
 Resembles a container, but does NOT actually derive from ContainerValue.
-Derives from FutureStream, unwrapping lists of items from obtained via `Atom::execute()`.
+Pulls collections out of it's source stream.

  * QueueValue, UnisetValue.
 Thread-safe containers.
 Don't stream; they block until writer closes, then return one big gulp of everything.